 A founder and first president of the National Association of Litigation Support Managers (NALSM), Mr. Lief has significant experience as both a practicing attorney and a scientific programmer.
 Mr. Lief has served in a wide variety of legal/technology editorial and speaking capacities.
 Most recently, he was the founder and consulting editor for AmLawTech

-a publication of American Lawyer Media.
+magazine, a publication of American Lawyer Media.

-In addition, Mr. Lief has served as editor-in-chief of the Legal Tech Newsletter and was the founding editor-in-chief of Law
+In addition, Mr. Lief has served as editor-in-chief of the Legal Tech Newsletter

 magazine.
 He has been an advisor to the American Business Journal's legal industry "Management and Technology" television series and was a pioneer of the small firm, solo practice, and education tracks for American Lawyer Media's national Legal Tech Conferences.

 Senior Consultant at Driven, Inc.

 Prior to joining Driven, Hunter consulted in a similar capacity within the industry and oversaw litigation support and IT for a Southern California law firm.
 He is a member of the ABA’s Science & Technology Section (Electronic Discovery Digital Evidence Committee) and serves on the board of governors for The Organization of Legal Professionals, as well as many other industry committees.

 Hunter frequently speaks on e-Discovery, litigation support, and technology topics such as: e-Discovery 101, e-Discovery Advance Technology, e-Discovery Workflow and Project Management, Technology Assisted Review, HR & Forensics, Social Media in e-Discovery, Industry Trends, and more.

 Enterprise Technology Counsel at ZyLAB